 What Materials Work Best for Which Pitch Ranges?

 1/12 to 3/12 Pitches: Lower roof pitches are commonly found in urban and contemporary-style homes.
-You cannot have shingles on these types of roof, as the water will not drain off fast enough due to the lack of slope in shape.
+You cannot have shingles on these types of roofs, as the water will not drain off fast enough due to the lack of slope in shape.
 Built-up roofing made from tar paper roll or a standing seam metal roof is your best bet for a watertight seal.

 4/12 to 12/12 Pitches: Asphalt and composite shingles are great options for these pitches.
 The slope is steep enough to allow for proper water runoff.